• Agents

 npm Supply Chain Hygiene for Vibe Coders

 You described what you wanted to build.
 The AI wrote the code.
 Somewhere in that output was a package.json with a list of dependencies — express, chalk, axios, a date library, maybe a Stripe SDK.
-You ran npm install, everything worked, and you moved on.
+You ran npm install, everything worked.
+Ship day.
+You moved on.

 The risk hiding in a single character